wikimedia/operations-deployment-charts/README.md

 the same release, the last definition of the template will be used for both charts.
 Please take this into account when designing new charts.

-Since the main `_helpers.tpl` file is shared across all charts, you will probably have to ship a different template helpers file that contains your own templates and use it accordingly.

 Other stuff
 -----------